Programming language specification: Natural language

 Most widely used languages are specified using natural language descriptions of their semantics.
 This description usually takes the form of a reference manual for the language.
-These manuals can run to hundreds of pages, e.g., the print version of The Java Language Specification, 3rd Ed. is 596 pages long.
+These manuals can run to hundreds of pages; e.g., the print version of The Java Language Specification, 3rd Ed. is 596 pages.

 The imprecision of natural language as a vehicle for describing programming language semantics can lead to problems with interpreting the specification.
 For example, the semantics of Java threads were specified in English, and it was later discovered that the specification did not provide adequate guidance for implementors.

 Formal semantics

 Formal semantics are grounded in mathematics.
 As a result, they can be more precise and less ambiguous than semantics given in natural language.
 However, supplemental natural language descriptions of the semantics are often included to aid understanding of the formal definitions.
 For example, The ISO Standard for Modula-2 contains both a formal and a natural language definition on opposing pages.

 Programming languages whose semantics are described formally can reap many benefits.
 For example: